“There are two ways of spreading light: to be the candle or the mirror that reflects it.”

 When a person elicits your concern, you can be sure they have been embracing what’s referred to as learned inadequacy.
 The remedy for this is remembering that he or she IS capable.
 Next, you briefly state their obvious challenge (without solutions), and quickly ask questions that allows them to consider their options and what they will do.
 In this way, you transfer responsibility to them without neglecting them, nor rescuing, exempting, coaxing or enabling them.
 You listen for evidence this person has picked up responsibility and has chosen a step in which they he or she have a high likelihood of succeeding.
 In this way, you strengthen one who has lost faith in their own inner wisdom.
 By remembering it for them, you help them take the next step.

-This article will be published in St. Louis Small Business Monthly in Judy’s column on The Extraordinary Workplace, November 2020.
+This article is published in St. Louis Small Business Monthly in the column The Extraordinary Workplace, November 2020.